As its advocates have espoused for generations now, technology aims to improve how humans live, work and have fun.

 Technology can also hinder that progress, particularly when bad actors or design flaws make machines work in ways that don’t help humans.
 Those shortcomings have been evident with some artificial intelligence (AI) programs, like machine learning algorithms, which, instead of preventing bias, have advanced the prejudices held by humans.

 From a chatbot that unleashed racially insensitive tweets to an algorithm that predicted crime based on race, these AI-supported programs have behaved just as imperfectly as people.
 But several new tools propose to end bias in AI, while observers in and out of the tech industry call for human designers to go a step further and be more mindful of what they create.

-Biases Found in Artificial Intelligence Software
+Biases Found in Machine Learning Algorithms

 The algorithms of machine learning, natural language processing (NLP) and other foundational elements of AI supposedly operate outside the boundaries of human imperfection.
 AI programs promise to neutrally screen job candidates, handle loan applications, predict criminal activity and make other decisions that are subject to human biases.
 But a string of discoveries has shown many programs — even those designed to perform seemingly frictionless tasks — can’t make objective or even good “choices.”

 A University of Massachusetts study revealed that many NLP algorithms are programmed with only natural English, decreasing its ability to detect dialects.
 Many widely used NLP tools identify African-American English as “not English” at higher rates than expected.

 A ProPublica investigation of a software that was designed to detect future criminals found that its algorithms were more likely to falsely flag black defendants as candidates to again commit crimes, wrongly labeling them as reoffenders at almost twice the rate as white defendants.
 The software also mislabeled white people as low risk more often than black people.